Kin The Know

 Prenatal supplements serve two primary functions; to support the health of the mother and promote the development of the baby.

 Additionally, iron supplementation will assist in preventing you from becoming anaemic, while also supporting the baby's development.
-In fact, during pregnancy, your body's total demand for iron increases a lot, so your prenatal vitamin should help ensure you are getting an adequate daily dose.
+In fact, during pregnancy, your body's total demand for iron increases a lot, so your prenatal vitamin should help ensure you are getting an adequate daily dose [5].

 What do postnatal vitamins do?

-Postnatal vitamins serve a number of important functions when it comes to the nutritional needs of both new mothers and the breastfed infants.
+Postnatal vitamins serve a number of important functions when it comes to the nutritional needs of both new mothers and breastfed infants.

 As we've mentioned above, many postnatal vitamins will contain similar ingredients to your prenatal, but they will have different amounts to cater for your needs in this new stage.

-Throughout the postpartum period your nutritional demands increase across the board, with some of your major requirements including replenishment of nutrient stores, meeting nutrient needs during lactation, and of course assisting in your baby's nourishment if you are breastfeeding.
+Throughout the postpartum period your nutritional demands increase across the board, with some of your major requirements including replenishment of nutrient stores, meeting nutrient needs during lactation, and of course, assisting in your baby's nourishment if you are breastfeeding [6].

 When it comes to ingredients, there are a few important ones to look out for.

-The best postnatal vitamins should contain nutrients such as iron (to prevent anaemia and rebuild iron stores after birth) B vitamins to support cell formations and energy levels, and vitamin D (which promotes healthy bones and immune systems, and can support mental wellbeing)
+The best postnatal vitamins should contain nutrients such as iron (to prevent anaemia and rebuild iron stores after birth) B vitamins to support cell formations and energy levels, and vitamin D (which promotes healthy bones and immune systems and can support mental wellbeing) [7][8].

-Additionally, nutrients such as calcium, magnesium, zinc and choline should all be included in your postnatal vitamins to assist in your postpartum recovery and overall health and wellbeing.
+Additionally, nutrients such as calcium, magnesium, zinc and choline should all be included in your postnatal vitamins to assist in your postpartum recovery and overall health and well-being.

 Can I keep taking prenatal vitamins after pregnancy?

 In short, yes!
-You can and should continue taking a prenatal vitamin after pregnancy, particularly breastfeeding mothers.
+You can and should continue taking a prenatal vitamin after pregnancy, particularly breastfeeding mothers [9].
 As breastfed babies are completely dependent on you (and your breast milk) for all their nutrient needs, it is a great idea to continue taking supplements after pregnancy.

-While many women opt to continue taking the prenatal vitamins they took throughout their pregnancy, as we've mentioned above, postpartum women do have specific nutritional needs.
+While many women opt to continue taking the prenatal vitamins they took throughout their pregnancy, as we've mentioned above, postpartum women do have specific nutritional needs [10].

-After all, during this period you are simultaneously recovering from giving birth AND creating milk supply to support growing baby!
+After all, during this period you are simultaneously recovering from giving birth AND creating a milk supply to support a growing baby!
 This is why you might want to swap your prenatal supplement for a postnatal supplement in those first few weeks postpartum.

 How long should I take postnatal vitamins after giving birth?

-There is no 'one size fits all' when it comes to anything health-related, particularly pregnancy!
+There is no 'one size fits all' when it comes to anything health-related, particularly pregnancy.

 The right time for you to stop will depend on your health, hormonal changes, and levels of certain nutrients needed.